Three pink tennis balls on a blue court

 The Code #18: “Let called when ball rolls on court.
 When a ball from another court enters the playing area, any player on the court affected may call a let as soon as the player becomes aware of the ball.”

-It should be called in.
-All shots must be called in unless there is certainty that it’s not.
+If no one can see where the ball landed, the ball should be called in.
+All shots must be called in unless there is certainty that it’s out.

 Source: